-We believe the proposed minimum expected market capitalisation of HK\$8 billion is too high.
-It is significantly higher than the current requirement under Chapter 18A and, based on our review of the market, there are very few, if any, companies within the leading technology hubs (e.g. HKSTP, Cyberport) that meet this HK\$8 billion requirement.
+Not Agree.
+The HKBAN believes that the proposed minimum expected market capitalisation of HK\$8 billion is too high.
+It is significantly higher than the current requirement under Chapter 18A and, based on our understanding, there are very few, if any, companies within the leading technology hubs (e.g. HKSTP, Cyberport) that meets the HK\$8 billion requirement.
 Moreover, the P/S ratio of 32 times is an extremely high requirement under the current market conditions.
 These requirements may have been achievable based on examples in the US and Mainland Chinese market for the period between January 2019 to March 2022 which the Exchange has examined, that also happened to be a record breaking period in terms of deal size, count valuation in the venture market.
 We recommend to review the market capitalisation and P/S ratio requirements while also taking into consideration the market conditions over the last three quarters of 2022 as well as recent performance of those companies that were listed during the examined period.